 The hope that the filmmakers will make a fine movie, which will introduce your story to a far wider audience than your book will ever reach.

-Season of the Witch is still in development and as I have no involvement in this project, I have no idea what vision the producers and director have for my story.
+Season of the Witch is still in development.
 If it makes it to the big screen I will be buying my ticket and popcorn along with everyone else.
 Fingers crossed.

 2. How does it work when you write your own script?Two years after selling the rights to Season of the Witch, lightning struck again and another one of my novels was optioned to be made into a film.
-But this time around I decided I wasn't going to allow someone else to fool around with my story.
-This time I was going to write the script myself and retain creative control...
+And this time I was asked to write the script.
+Happy days!
+I get to retain creative control.
+Right?

 Ah, control.
 A lovely word, but not a concept, which features in the life of a Hollywood scriptwriter.
 This was the first thing I discovered — almost right off the bat.